aibrite/jdash-tutorial/README.md

-# Jdash tutorial
+# JDash Getting Started Tutorial

-The aim of this repo is to get you up and running with Jdash in 5 minutes.
+The aim of this repo is to get you up and running with JDash in 5 minutes.

 For more information see [Jdash Docs](http://doc.jdash.io/client/getting-started/#quick-start).